nesi/support-docs/docs/Storage/Long-Term_Storage/Preparing_small_files_for_migration_to_Nearline_storage.md

 -   `--delete-files` will delete each found file once that file has been added to the ever-growing archive.
 -   As given above, the command will submit one, or a series of, Slurm jobs.
-You can wait until they\'re done.
+You can wait until they're done.